 When the condition remains untreated, the lipedema fat can start to affect the patient’s lymphatic system and lymphatic drainage.
 As the fat tissue starts the block the lymphatic system, fluid level regulation and infection protection become negatively impacted.
 It eventually leads to a problem called lymphedema, which will be discussed later on.

 The exact causes of the condition are currently unknown.
 However, it is known that women with lipedema are more common than men with the condition.
-Scientists currently believes that hormonal changes may play a significant role in the development of the condition, but there is not enough evidence to support this at this present time.
-A family history of lipedema could also be an indicator for the condition.
+Scientists currently believe that hormonal changes may play a significant role in the development of the condition, but there is not enough evidence to support this at this present time.
+A family history of lipedema could also be an indicator of the condition.

 Each lipedema stage is characterised by specific symptoms.
 Below, you will find an overview with details for each of the stages.